cran-task-views/WebTechnologies/WebTechnologies.md

 source: https://github.com/cran-task-views/WebTechnologies/
 ---

-## General Tools
+## 0. Introduction

-### Tools for Working with the Web from R
+### Tools for Working with the Web

-This task view recommends packages and strategies for efficiently interacting with resources over the internet.
+This task view recommends packages and strategies for efficiently interacting with resources over the internet with R.
 This task view focuses on:

-1. obtaining web-based data and information,
+1. Direct Data Download and Ingestion,
+1. Online services,
-1. frameworks for building web-based R applications, and
+1. Frameworks for Building web-based R Applications,
-1. online services that can be accessed from R.
+1. Low-level Operations, and
+1. Resources

 If you have suggestions for improving or growing this task view, please submit an issue or a pull request in the GitHub repository linked above.